 Then, there is the “play with it once” issue.
 There is nothing more annoying than getting that must-have toy for your child and seeing them play with for a few days and them casting it aside.
 Or, the toy breaks or stops working completely.
 It is enough to drive mom and dad batty!

 I’m not saying not to give any toys.
 This year, why not add some non-toy gifts under the tree as well!
-These are items kids will treasure and love – without all of the missing pieces.
+These are the best gift ideas that kids will treasure and love – without all of the missing pieces.

 1. Magazine Subscriptions

 My kids receive a couple of magazines in the mail each month.
 They are always excited to see that something arrived for them – with their name on it!
 They sit down and read it cover to cover as soon as it shows each month.
 This is a gift that makes them and you happy.
 They get mail and you get to encourage a love of reading.